axibase/atsd-use-cases/chart-of-the-day/eu-debt-per-capita/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/d38e750e/#fullscreen)

-> Open the visualization above and navigate through time with the dropdown menu.
+> Open the visualization above and navigate through time with the drop-down list.

 Per capita debt data does not represent the average amount of debt carried by an individual consumer but rather the debt of a given government distributed to every citizen of that country, whom the government officially represents.
 A large country